 The Plum card, however, will have a spending limit.

 The plus side, outside of what is essentially an interest-free 30-day loan, is that you can be earning rewards and building your business credit at the same time.

 When do charge cards not make sense?
 If you don’t feel you could confidently pay off the balance at the end of every month, then a charge card is not for you.
 Having strong business cash flow is essential to take on this product.

 If you need cash fast and are confident you can pay back the debt in 30 days, charge cards might be the most practical financing solution for you.

 If you’re like most people and constantly get credit card offers, chances are you’ve received a couple that have offered you 0% APR on purchases (and maybe even balance transfers) for a set period of time.
-Two of the very best 0% intro APR cards on the market are the Chase Ink Business Cash and the American Express Blue Business Plus, which can offer your business either 12 months of no-interest balances or 15 months of no-interest balances, respectively.
+Two of the very best 0% intro APR cards on the market are the Chase Ink Business Cash and the American Express Blue Business Plus, which offer your business 12 months of no-interest purchases.
+Even better, the American Express Blue Plus also offers 12 months of no-interest on balance transfers.
 Note that after your interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so be sure to see the issuer’s terms and conditions for the latest APR information.

 Beyond their 0% intro APR periods, though, the Ink Cash and the Blue Business Plus vary significantly, so let’s take a look at the details on what they have to offer:

 The Ink Cash is one of the very best cash back, 0% intro APR cards on the market.
 For no annual fee at all, you’ll be able to access the following cash back rewards rates through this card:

 To sweeten the deal, Chase is offering a welcome bonus of $500 cash back once you spend $3,000 within the first three months from opening your Ink Cash account.